Begin Main Content Area

 There is one type of motorized, roadside camping opportunity in Sproul State Forest:

 • Roadside campsites are singular, remote sites located along dirt and gravel state forest roads.
 They may be pull offs or have a short driveway.
 These sites allow for overnight camping in or very near a vehicle.
-Depending on layout, the sites may accommodate different types of equipment such as tents, small RVs, or trailers.
+Depending on layout, the sites may accommodate different types of equipment such as tents, small recreational vehicles, or trailers.

 Sproul State Forest offers nine roadside campsites for overnight camping in RVs.
 No tent camping permitted.
 Self-contained toilets are required.